Anthroposophy: Union of science and spirit

 Steiner believed in the possibility of applying the clarity of scientific thinking to spiritual experience, which he saw as deriving from an objectively existing spiritual world.
 Steiner identified mathematics, which attains certainty through thinking itself, thus through inner experience rather than empirical observation, as the basis of his epistemology of spiritual experience.

+Anthroposophy regards mainstream science as Ahrimanic.
+Steiner lambasted especially sociology and economics.

 Relationship to religion

+Esoteric School

+The Esoteric School of the Anthroposophical Society originated, directly and indirectly, from "the many pansophical and occult groups belonging to high-grade Masonry", going through the Theosophical Society and Ordo Templi Orientis.
+Steiner had the Masonic degrees 33 and 95.

 Christ as the center of earthly evolution

 Steiner's writing, though appreciative of all religions and cultural developments, emphasizes Western tradition as having evolved to meet contemporary needs.
 He describes Christ and his mission on earth of bringing individuated consciousness as having a particularly important place in human evolution, whereby: